-The SLK features a retractable glass and metal top that lets it credibly serve as either a coupe or an open-top roadster.
-The base SLK250 features a 1.8-liter, 201-hp turbocharged four-cylinder that delivers ample thrust.
+The SLK features a retractable hard top that does a great job at keeping the interior quiet.
+The base SLK250 features a 1.8-liter, 201-hp turbo four-cylinder that delivers ample thrust.
 Our tested SLK250 with the six-speed manual returned a very good 26-mpg overall, but we weren't impressed with the rubbery shifter action.
 The more powerful V6 and V8 engines come with a seven-speed automatic, which is a better choice.
 Handling is crisp and enjoyable, though inattentive drivers may be surprised at the SLK's limits due to its late-acting stability control.
 The ride is firm but refined enough even for lengthy trips.
 The small cabin is well-finished but narrow.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS